stripe/example-terminal-backend/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 Next, navigate to one of our example apps.
-Follow the instructions to set up and run the app using the URL of your Heroku app you just deployed.
+Follow the instructions in the README to set up and run the app.
+You'll provide the URL of the example backend you just deployed.

 | SDK | Example App |
 |  :---  |  :---  |